 City.
 A Group Exhibition

-Erarta Museum presents an exhibition inviting the viewer to look at the contemporary city from refreshingly varied angles
+Erarta Museum presented an exhibition inviting the viewer to look at the contemporary city from refreshingly varied angles

 More than 30 works by artists representing seven different regions of the country